R-Repo/PCAforMotorcycleAccidents/README.md

 - GPS
 - Accelerometer

-Notetably there is no gyroscope (you don't need on a car!).
+Notetably there is no gyroscope (you don't need one in a car!).
 The sensors store information locally at 1 second intervals and then push to an AWS SQL database whenever a mobile internet connection can be established.

 ![Insurance box location](images/motoinsurance.png)